Fyssion/Clam/README.md

 Here's a brief list of Clam's most prominent features:

 - Music
-  - Clam uses [youtube-dl](ytdl) and its own player system to play music in voice channels.
+  - Clam uses [youtube-dl][ytdl] and its own player system to play music in voice channels.
 - Moderation
   - Clam includes an auto moderator, logging tools, and other moderation-related commands.
 - Starboard
-  - This feature was ported from [R. Danny](rdanny) after it could no longer be invited.
+  - This feature was ported from [R. Danny][rdanny] after it could no longer be invited.
 - Reaction roles (and self roles)
 - Highlight
-  - Clam contains a fully-featured [Highlight](hl) remake that notifies you when your trigger words are said in chat.
+  - Clam contains a fully-featured [Highlight][hl] remake that notifies you when your trigger words are said in chat.
 - Other
   - Clam also has games, tags, reminders, and other tools, utilities, and playful commands.
   Clam also has an events feature, but it became obsolete after Discord introduced their own version.